 Dandelion greens are at their best in the spring to very early summer, before the flowers begin to bloom, while the yellow flowers can be harvested throughout the summer and into early fall.
 The roots are best in the late summer through late fall.

-Cultivated dandelion greens are still a specialty crop in the US; they are mostly found at farmers’ markets and farm stands, and fortunately don’t appear on the Environmental Working Group’s Guide to Pesticides on Produce. (*Check out our veggie rule of thumb.)
-Dandelions’ environmental impact has less to do with their role as a food and more to do with their perception as a hard-to-control weed.
-In Americans’ quest for the perfect patch of green, we use almost 80 million pounds of dangerous pesticides per year on US lawns, according to this report.
-Some of this is in the form of weed control chemicals like glyphosate, a chemical linked to a number of health problems, including Parkinson’s and some cancers.
-Here’s a natural way to get rid of dandelions – or you can just embrace the plant and eat them!
+Cultivated dandelion greens are still a specialty crop in the US; they are mostly found at farmers' markets and farm stands, and fortunately don't appear on the Environmental Working Group's Guide to Pesticides on Produce. (*Check out our veggie rule of thumb.)
+Dandelions' environmental impact has less to do with their role as a food and more to do with their perception as a hard-to-control weed.
+In Americans' quest for the perfect patch of green, we use almost 80 million pounds of dangerous pesticides per year on US lawns, according to this report.
+Some of this is in the form of weed control chemicals like glyphosate, a chemical linked to a number of health problems, including Parkinson's and some cancers.
+Here are a few natural ways to get rid of dandelions - or you can just embrace the plant and eat them!